WartClaes/mjr-css/docs2/7-the-future/7-3-webcomponents.md

 #### Content

-Strict combines `layout` and `paint`.
+Content combines `layout` and `paint`.
 This is the one you should use by default.
 It provides a lot of performance improvements without de downside of having to know the dimensions of the box on before hand, which is needed with `strict`.

 ### Resetting inheritable styles